 Many feeding and speech therapists recommend straw cups, but they can be a little tricky to clean at times.
 (Definitely use the tiny brush they come with and change out the straw for a new one regularly!)
 This can also be personal preference and what your toddler seems to like best.
 I personally like to use a range to avoid a kiddo getting too committed to just one type and it may take some trial and error to find one that works.

 Some of the stainless and glass cups are more expensive upfront, but they also tend to last for years.
 Chances are, unless you lose it, you’ll have a stainless or glass cup for the duration of your toddler’s childhood.
 (We currently send the stainless bottle I bought when my oldest was one with her everyday to kindergarten!)

 Best Overall Sippy Cup for Milk and Water

 Lifefactory Glass Bottle and Sippy Caps

 Have a kiddo just learning to drink from a sippy cup?
 Try this one!
-It’s easy to hold and easy to drink from.
+It’s easy to hold and easy to drink from and is the one I used with both of my girls.
+It’s a great way to serve water to a baby just learning to use a cup.
 It’s also an appropriate size at 5 ounces, so it won’t be too heavy for a baby to drink from either.
-(This Advent cup is similar and is similar to the one we first used, despite the fact that we needed to replace the spouts regularly.

 Best Sippy Cup for 2 and 3 Year Olds